AADIL20052911/Road-Damage-Detection/README.md

 - All rights reserved on YOLOv8 license permits by [Ultralytics](https://github.com/ultralytics/ultralytics) and [Streamlit](https://streamlit.io/) framework

 ---
-This project is created for the [Road Damage Detection Challenge](https://s.id/RDDHariJalan23) by [Ministry of Public Works and Housing](https://pu.go.id/) for celebrating the "Peringatan Hari Jalan 2023"
+This project is created by Mahamed Aadil A for the Road Damage Detection Challenge using the CRDDC2022 dataset (Japan & India), with a YOLOv8-based model, aimed at promoting smart infrastructure and road safety through AI.